 Similarly, the call to believe flows from the person and work of Jesus Christ.
 He is the one who invites us to believe and the One in whom we believe; He is the messenger and the message; He is the chief priest and the sacrifice.
 True belonging to the family of God in this new covenant rests on the redemptive work of Christ on the cross and is appropriated by grace through faith in Jesus Christ.

 Finally, Christian becoming is by the enabling work of the Holy Spirit.
 As the indwelling Spirit, He is both the counselor and the advocate who sanctifies individuals caught within their distinct needs and oddities.
 In this sense, the Spirit’s “incarnation”, if you will, is not as a generic human teacher but as a personal trainer of individuals situated in unique conditions.
 As the Spirit of Truth, He forms our inner being, both as individuals and as communities, by leading us into truth and freedom.

 To belong, believe, and become is a useful rearrangement of sequence– a corrective to the overprotective tendencies within the church that hinder the mission of God.
-Yet, it is pivotal to understand that the rearrangement is not an order that illustrates a priority of importance; rather, the sequence illustrates a functional priority in the Trinitarian order that begins with the love of the Father (to whom we belong), that issues the Son (in whom we believe), who together issue the Spirit (by whom we become).
+Yet, it is pivotal to understand that the rearrangement is not an order that illustrates an “essential” priority or a hierarchy of importance.
+Rather, the sequence illustrates a “functional” priority in the Trinitarian order that begins with the love of the Father (to whom we belong), that issues the Son (in whom we believe), who together issue the Spirit (by whom we become).